38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

 One of the best things about Turkey is that you will find a variety of delights while roaming in the streets.
 One such delightful Turkish street food is Balik Ekmek.
-It is a savory sandwich made grilled fish.
+It is a savoury sandwich made with grilled fish.
 The best thing about this street food is the taste of the fresh fish from the sea.
 You can almost taste it on your lips.
-It is eaten all across the country with such gusto that you can say it is the national food of Turkey, and that is why it is also served on many of the famous festivals in Turkey.
+It is eaten all across the country with such gusto that you can say it is the national food of Turkey, and that is why it is also served at many of the famous festivals in Turkey.
 Also, it’s cheap.

-Where to eat: You will find plenty of places along the Bosphorus shore
+• Where to eat: You will find plenty of places along the Bosphorus shore

-Price: INR 20-60
+• Price: INR 20-60 Onwards

 21. Simit: Turkish Pretzel